Office of the Registrar

 Third Academic Suspension--Permanent Dismissal.

-Petitions for readmission to the university following the first and second suspensions may be obtained from the Office of the Registrar.
+Petitions for readmission to the university following the first and second suspensions may be obtained from the Enrollment Services Center (ADM 230).
 It is recommended that the petition be submitted, with appropriate permissions, six weeks prior to the beginning of the semester in which the student wishes to enroll.

 A student admitted to the university after having been suspended will do so on academic probation.